nytes75/OTML_Climate_Briefing/readME.md

  - Rainfall forecasts

 ## SUMMARY
-- Seasonal Forecasts: The general consensus forecast for the JFM Season is leaning towards a likely above normal rainfall outlook for Ok Tedi and The Fly.
+- Seasonal Forecasts: The general consensus forecast for the JFM Season is leaning towards a slightly likely above normal rainfall outlook for Ok Tedi and The Fly.
 December seems to be the last of the drier months in the outlook period.
 - Monthly Forecasts: January forecasts show a slightly likely - likely (40 - 60%) chance of above-normal rainfall for Ok Tedi and The Fly.
 Feburay and March, predictions of above-normal rainfall is slightly likely (40 -50%) at this time.
 - Weekly Forecasts: For the week(starting 18 Dec) rainfall is likely to fall Above Average for Middle, The rest be at sligthly likely below normal rainfall.
 Second week also we see a likely chance of receiving somewhat average rainfall over Ok Tedi and Fly.
 - Below average rainfall can mean significant amounts of rainfall can still fall, just that averaged over the week, it is more likely to be below average than above average.